Mary Ellen Bagnall-Oakeley

 Mary Ellen Bagnall-Oakeley (1833–1904) was an English antiquarian, author, and painter known for her work in Bristol and south-east Wales.
-She was a governor of the Haberdashers' Monmouth School for Girls and the mother of nine children.
+She was a governor of the Haberdashers' Monmouth School for Girls.

 Background

-Mary Ellen Bagnall, eldest daughter and heiress of John Bagnall and his wife Mary Ann Robbins, was born in 1833 in West Bromwich, Staffordshire.
-Her father John Bagnall (1794–1840), eldest son of John Bagnall, had become the senior member of John Bagnall and Sons, upon the death of his father in 1829.
-The firm had been established by his father, who had brought five of his sons into partnership with him in 1828, the year before his death.
+Mary Ellen Bagnall was eldest daughter of John Bagnall (1794–1840).
+Her father, eldest son of another John Bagnall, had become the senior member of John Bagnall and Sons upon the death of his father in 1829.
+The senior John Bagnall had been established the firm, bringing five of his sons into partnership with him in 1828, the year before his death.
 The company had extensive collieries and ironworks.
 Mary Ellen's father John died on 4 February 1840.

-In 1841, Mary Ellen lived in West Bromwich with her mother, younger sisters Jane and Kate, and seven servants.
-By 1851, the family had moved to Monmouth in Wales, where she resided with her widowed mother, two sisters, and staff of six.
 Mary Ellen Bagnall married William Oakeley (1822–1912), son of Thomas and Elizabeth Oakeley, on 31 August 1853 in Monmouth.
-Their marriage was registered in Monmouth in the third quarter of 1853.
-Mary Ellen and her husband resided in the village of Penallt, near Monmouth, with their family and household servants, at the time of the 1861 and 1871 census enumerations.
-She was the mother of nine children, James Bagnall, William Ralph, Mary Beatrice, John Lewis, Jane Parnel, Elizabeth Blanche, Alexandra Ethel, Kemeys Leoline, and, the archer, Richard Henry.
+She was the mother of nine children, the youngest being the Olympic archer, Richard Henry.